Rehan35/AiNFT/README.md

 # AiNFT
 After using midjourney API to generate an image, I use Pinata as my IPFS service to store the image on a blockchain service.
 I then use the deploy nft script and mint nft to deploy the contract then mint the nft.

+Utilizes API integration to automate the process of generating an image, storing the image to a global peer to peer network, and minting the image into an NFT.
+I implement the Midjourney API and Pinata IPFS API using Python to make the requests and fetch the data for the NFT.
+Developed Smart Contracts in Solidity to deploy and mint the NFT.

 # How to run
 **py main.py** (This will generate the url link for the midjourney image with the prompt you used to generate.)\
 **py view-image.py** (Paste the url link into the view-image.py variable which takes the link and this script will display the image)